 since that time, growing from its original chorus of forty young

-singers to five levels with 200 students from the greater
+singers to four levels with 150 students from the

-Sacramento community.
-The SCC maintains a program that provides
+greater Sacramento community.
+SCC maintains a program that

-each singer the opportunity to progress and develop at an
+provides each singer the opportunity to progress and develop at

 opportunities for performance expand.